3 Days in Seville | Itinerary + TOP Things to do

 The Alcazar Palace will be a highlight of your 3 days in Seville.

-Reserve your spot in advance as it’s not uncommon for tickets to sell out and the line for non-ticket holders to be hours long.
+Reserve your spot in advance.
+It’s not uncommon for tickets to sell out, and the line for non-ticket holders can be daunting.

 Choose your ticket time for later in the day.
 Tour groups crowd Alcazar Palace in the mornings.